High Court suggests compromise extending haredi daycare for three months

 (photo credit: Chaim Goldberg/Flash90)

-The High Court of Justice suggested on Monday a compromise on the issue of daycare subsidies for haredi yeshiva students, according to which Labor Minister Yoav Ben-Tzur (Shas) must publish the criteria for daycare subsidies within a month, while haredi yeshiva students who are required to enlist in the IDF will receive the subsidies for three additional months.
+The High Court of Justice suggested a compromise on the issue of daycare subsidies for haredi (ultra-Orthodox) yeshiva students on Monday, according to which Labor Minister Yoav Ben-Tzur (Shas) must publish the criteria for daycare subsidies within a month, while haredi yeshiva students who are required to enlist in the IDF will receive the subsidies for three additional months.

 End of haredi exemption

-Following a High Court ruling at the end of June that officially ended the haredi exemption from IDF service, the attorney general's office instructed that yeshiva students who were no longer exempt from service couldn't receive government subsidies due to their yeshiva studies.
+Following a High Court ruling at the end of June that officially ended the haredi exemption from IDF service, the Attorney-General’s Office instructed that yeshiva students who were no longer exempt from service could no longer receive government subsidies due to their yeshiva studies.

-One of these was a subsidy for daycare for children under the age of three for families in which the mother works and the father is a yeshiva student.
+One of these subsidies was for daycare for children under the age of three for families in which the mother works, and the father is a yeshiva student.

-However, the attorney-general consented to a request by Ben-Tzur to enable the subsidies to continue for three months after the start of the school year to enable the labor ministry to organize itself for the policy change.
+Initially, the attorney-general consented to a request by Ben-Tzur to enable the subsidies to continue for three months after the start of the school year to allow the Labor Ministry to organize itself for the policy change.
 The subsidy is expected to expire at the end of November.

-However, Ben-Tzur refused to accept the three-month limit and refrained from issuing any criteria whatsoever.
-This blocked all eligible Israelis, including single parents and others, from receiving the subsidy in the meanwhile.
+However, Ben-Tzur refused to accept the three-month limit and refrained from issuing any criteria.
+This blocked all eligible Israelis, including single parents and others, from receiving the subsidy.

-The suggestion came at the end of a hearing in the High Court filed by several organizations against the government and the attorney-general.
+The new suggestion came at the end of a hearing in the High Court filed by a number of organizations against the government and the attorney-general.

-These included, on one hand, a petition demanding that haredi yeshiva students continue receiving daycare subsidies as before, even if they ignore the legal demand to enlist, and on the other, petitions demanding the daycare subsidies for the yeshiva students cease immediately.
+These included, on the one hand, a petition demanding that haredi yeshiva students continue receiving daycare subsidies as before even if they ignore the legal demand to enlist, and on the other, petitions demanding the daycare subsidies for the yeshiva students cease immediately.